Club Procedures

 • Board review - Assuming the initial interview is positive, the Vice President recommends the applicant for consideration.
 The applicant is introduced to the rest of the board at which point a board interview will be conducted

-• Share purchase - Once all the application material, interviews, and background checks are complete, the applicant is informed of the decision of the board at which time a share is purchased by the new member.
+• Membership procedure - Once all the application material, interviews, and background checks are complete, the applicant is informed of the decision of the board at which time a membership is granted to the applicant.
 A check should be made out to "The Flying Signaleers" for the cost of a share and submitted to the Treasurer.

 • Orientation